Windows Server 2008 Partition Resize Problems in Forum:

 As we all know, there are many partition software for Server but which one is better?
 All our classified data will be destroyed during the process of Windows Server 2008 resizing or moving if we choose the unreliable partition software.
 Hereby, Macrorit Partition Expert Server is recommended.
 The following is a detailed instruction on Windows Server 2008 partition resizing, with data intact and guaranteed working efficiency.

-Step 1: Right click the D data partition, select "Resize Move Partition" in the drop down menu.
-In the new window, directly drag the left side to allocate free space.
-(Why we didn't drag the right side?
+Step 1: right-click on the partition and choose Resize/Move Volume, and then directly drag the left side to allocate free space.
+Then click OK to close this window.
+Why we didn't drag the right side?
 Because we can set the free space behind the system C partition directly.
-This is also an advantage while Windows snap in Disk Management cannot do.)
+This is also an advantage while Windows snap in Disk Management cannot do.

-Step 2: Right-click system C partition and choose "Resize/Move Volume" to get the new window, then drag the right side to merge the free space.
+Step 2: In the first window again, click on C Volume and choose "Resize/Move Volume" to get the new window, then drag the right side to merge the free space.

-Step 3: Back to the main window, it shows preview, to perform the actual operations, click "Commit" to apply above changes.
-It will take only several minutes to operate in the BIOS mode in a security manner.
+Step 3: Back to the main window, it shows the what will look look after resized, then we click Commit at the top of the window and it will take only several minutes to operate in the BIOS mode in a security manner.

 Generally, if the partitions contain large amount data, the partition software for Server will cost much time to resize and move, however, Macrorit Partition Expert, it will take less time while there are large amount data.
 What's more, it possesses the unique power-off data protection and disk defragmentation during the process.